coolkingcole/5222_final_project/README.md

 # 5222_final_project
-Final for 5222 QGIS choropleth map maker(Project 2 prompt)
+Final for 5222 QGIS choropleth map maker(Project 2 prompt).

+This will make a 5 class Choropleth map given a NUMERIC field.

+\#TODO
+In the future there will be more error handling and the ability to change the number of classes or at least give a couple options to the user for number of classes and color schemes.

 # User Manual
 ### Installation